Aarception/Mo-information-security-portfolio/README.md

 ### ***Update***

-The Risk Intelligence report has been drafted.
+The Risk Intelligence Regarding Vertically Integrated Distribution Stack report has been drafted.